 Jun 10, 2024

 This is likely to be the first in a series of meditations on the college decision-making process.
 My two younger kids are embarking on the process now, so I’m thinking about the subject personally; my job as a professor means I’m thinking about it in my workplace, too.
-And I hardly need to say that the big questions are in the zeitgeist after this academic year: What kind of four-year experiences are worth paying for?
+And I hardly need to say that the big questions are in the zeitgeist after this academic year: What kinds of four-year experiences are worth paying for?
 What’s available in that developmental window that can be nurtured and drawn out in young people?
 For people who go to college, that period is one of the hinge moments to adulthood that can be life-changing in lasting ways.
 How should a parent think about it?

 Any time I express consternation about this subject, most people will jump to remind me, with a smug little side-hug, that it’s not me going to college.
 And what they mean is: as a parent, my job is to array the affordable choices for my children to see clearly, and then to step out of the way while my children choose.
 Whatever they’re into, I’m meant to support it.
 That’s the mature psychological way to do this, the thinking goes.
 Don’t make it about you, they say, knowingly.
 You’d be micro-managing.